Induced almost para-K\"ahler Einstein metrics on cotangent bundles: Preliminaries

 \subsection{On the Rho tensor}

 Here we briefly explain how the normalization condition on the curvature of a $|1|$-graded parabolic geometry leads to a way to explicitly determine the Rho tensor associated to a Weyl structure.
 We start by introducing a canonical object on $M$, which will also be useful for other purposes.
-This comes from the component
+Observe that we have a $G_0$-invariant multilinear map